iholloma/crdh/_essays/v01-04-mining-the-icc.md

 political reconciliation for indigenous peoples.

-Ernesto Verdeja recently presented three central elements of political reconciliation in postcolonial societies: 1) a critical reflection on the events that occurred 2) symbolic or material recognition of the harms 3) increased political participation.[^5] The long ICC process helped produce these elements of reconciliation or mutual respect.
+Ernesto Verdeja recently presented three central elements of political reconciliation in postcolonial societies: (1) a critical reflection on the events that occurred; (2) symbolic or material recognition of the harms; (3) increased political participation.[^5] The long ICC process helped produce these elements of reconciliation or mutual respect.
 Previous scholars have rightly focused on the flaws of a process partly designed by politicians desiring "Termination" of the trust